usnistgov/OSCAL-Pages/src/content/learn/_index.md

 The following Open Security Controls Assessment Language (OSCAL) learning resources are available to help you understand the concepts behind and use of the OSCAL [models](/concepts/layer/).

+### Concepts

+The [concepts](./concepts/) section contains detailed information about the organization of OSCAL models, processing specifications, and explanations of important primitives (i.e. identifiers) underlying OSCAL data elements.